addy-dclxvi/blog/content/post/dunst.md

 Padding is the margin between the text and the box outline.
 Frame width is how thick your notification box outline.
 But I use Debian Jessie now, the Dunst version is too old and hasn't been supporting frame yet.
 I will upgrade my Debian Jessie setup to Stretch soon.
-The font I use in the configurations above is selfmade and I haven't uploaded it yet.
+The font I use in the configurations above is custom and I haven't uploaded it yet.
 So please change it with a font you have. `format = %s\n%b`, %s means summary (the title of the notification), and %b means body (the messages of the notification). `\n` is linebreak, without it, your notification messages would be drawed on the right side of the title.
 The format could be improved with markup.
 For example, make the title bold.

 {{% notice note "Update 10 December 2018" %}}
-I have uploaded my selfmade bitmap font and write the description in [this post](/post/bitmap-fonts/)
+I have uploaded the fonts and write the description in [this post](/post/bitmap-fonts/)
 {{% /notice %}}